zahariivanov87/apriori/README.md

 | 789  | APPLE, BANANA, CUCUMBER, EGGS  |
 | 911  |  BANANA, EGGS  |

+The most frequent items are: BANANA, CUCUMBER, EGGS

+Frequency is calculated base on threshold which by default is 60% of all applications.
+(For above example - 2).

 ### What is the advantage of this library?

 Main advantage of library is that it is extremely lightweight and simple for usage.